moixpo/nxcontrol/README.md

 I simply made two typical days profiles, one for nice weather and one for bad weather and I send with pscp the good one the day before.
-I

 Again, that is not perfect but that makes 80% of the job…

 ### Notes:

-To set up everything in the PI without dedicated screen/keyboard/mouse: use ssh connection in power shell
+- To set up everything in the PI without dedicated screen/keyboard/mouse: use ssh connection in power shell

-Type powershell in the windows search bar, open it and type `ssh pi@raspberry.local` give your password and you are like if you were in the pi terminal… (or with direct IP adress if there are troubles with dns-hostname.
+- Type powershell in the windows search bar, open it and type `ssh pi@raspberry.local` give your password and you are like if you were in the pi terminal… (or with direct IP adress if there are troubles with dns-hostname.

-To check it is running:
+- To check it is running:
-    check remotely what processes are running with the command `ps -ef | grep python` the result can also be seen the next day on the studer portal on the battery current chart.
+    - check remotely what processes are running with the command `ps -ef | grep python`
+    - the result can also be seen the next day on the studer portal on the battery current chart.